Email Gen@WomenWhoSki.org

 • Block of rooms under Women Who Ski being held until September

-• You will book directly with hotel using booking link that Genevieve will provide once you confirm you want to attend and sign Women Who Ski’s Terms and Conditions, which you can review here.
+• You will book directly with hotel using booking link that Genevieve will provide once you confirm you want to attend.
+Additionally, you will be asked to sign Women Who Ski’s Terms and Conditions, which you can review here.
+Link to sign will come in registration email.

 • Reservation held with a credit card, and subject to hotel’s cancellation policy, which is that you may cancel up to 30 days before start date without a penalty, so before Jan.
 1, 2026.